Ruth C. Engs and Marlene Aldo-Benson, The Association of Alcohol Consumption with Self-Reported Illness. Psychological Reports, 76:727-736, 1995

 SUMMARY. - Many reports over the years have indicated an association between alcohol consumption and infectious illness among chronic heavy drinkers; however, many patients in these studies have been chronically ill.
 Thus the question of whether alcohol can appreciably influence immunity in humans and affect the incidence of infectious diseases remains largely unanswered.
 For this study over 1,100 undergraduate students from a general education course at large midwestern university were surveyed.
 Students were asked about their drinking habits and acute health problems.
 Analyses showed no increase in acute health problems or upper respiratory infections in students drinking between one and 21 drinks per week.
 However, students drinking 28 or more alcoholic drinks per week had significantly more health problems in the aggregate and those drinking more than 22 drinks per week had more upper respiratory infections compared to the other students including non drinkers.
 It was concluded that excessive alcohol intake increased the risk of respiratory infections and acute illnesses in this sample of students, but more moderate alcohol consumption had little effect on the risk for these health problems.

-Click here for copy of the STUDENT HEALTH QUESTIONNAIRE
+Click here for copy of the STUDENT HEALTH AND LIFESTYLE QUESTIONNAIRE

 The literature suggests that alcohol consumption can increase health problems and infectious diseases.
 There is clinical evidence of increased incidence of infections among alcoholics (Roselle, 1992).
 For example, it is well known that chronic alcoholics have increased incidence of bacterial pneumonia (Nelson, Shellito, Mason & Summer, 1992; Winterbauer, Bedon & Ball, 1969).
 Chronic alcoholism is also associated with tuberculosis (Jacobson, 1992).
 One explanation proposed for this phenomenon is that alcohol suppresses the immune system (Majchrowica and Weight, 1986).
 Some studies of humans and animals have shown that alcohol can suppress the immune system (Aldo-Benson, 1989; Aldo-Benson, Kluve-Beckerman, Hardwick, Lockwood, 1992).
 On the other hand, others have indicated no supression (Grossman, Mendenhall & Roselle, 1988) and one has shown that up to four drinks per day decreases the risk for developing "colds" among healthy human volunteers (Cohen, Tyrrell, Russell, Jarvis, & Smith 1993).
 A problem with this line of research is that many investigations of alcohol on the